THE FAIZI PATH

 The First Phase: Strengthening the Soul

-Murshid Waqar Faiz says, “In order to strengthen our souls and heal our inner illnesses, we must work on spirituality in this physical life.
-There are many methods that can be used to strengthen our souls.”
+Murshid Waqar Faiz says, “In order to strengthen our souls and heal our inner illnesses, we must work on purification of the heart in this physical life.
+There are various methods which can support this, provided they remain within the boundaries of the Quran and the Sunna of Nabi Pak Muhammad ï·º.”

 The first phase of strengthening the soul involves litanies.
-These are words or phrases, taken from Nabi Pak Muhammad ï·º, that when repeated have an augmentative effect on the soul.
-Nabi Pak Muhammad ï·º is the Creator’s ultimate mercy on mankind, and each human soul longs for this essential mercy.
-Consequently, these words have the effect of increasing the light of the Creator on the soul of the human who recites them, and the soul in turn absorbs this light and grows like a plant that absorbs water.
+These are words or phrases, given to us in the words of Nabi Pak Muhammad ï·º, that when repeated have an augmentative effect on the soul.
+Nabi Pak Muhammad ï·º was sent as a mercy to mankind, and the soul longs for closeness to its Creator through the path that he taught.
+Through sincere remembrance of the Divine using His names and the words of Nabi Pak Muhammad ï·º, the soul can become more spiritually receptive and purified.

-Murshid Waqar Faiz tells us that all souls are created the same, but depending on how we live our lives, the souls in the bodies of the living have varying levels of strength and ability.
+Murshid Waqar Faiz uses metaphors to illustrate how souls may differ in their spiritual responsiveness, emphasizing that these are symbolic ways of understanding inner states, not literal classifications.
 Some souls are like birds caged within the confines of the body.
-They do not get the chance to even gain any extra light because the person is engrossed in his worldly desires.
-Some souls receive Divine light, but not enough to come out of that cage.
+They do not get the chance to gain enough wisdom because the person is engrossed in his worldly desires.
+Those souls still receive wisdom, but not enough to come out of that cage.
 They are like dimly burning candles that shine some light on the inner darkness.
-Some souls are brightly shining because of the Divine light they regularly receive as a result of the regular worship or spiritual activities of the person.
+Some souls receive wisdom and strength regularly as a result of the regular worship or spiritual activities of the person.
 These souls are restless because they desire to journey to their Creator but are still caged by the confines of the body.
-Some souls gain enough strength to travel and move about, shedding the body during sleep just as the body sheds its clothing.
-Finally, some souls are so strong that they are constantly traveling and ascending.
-These are the souls of those who walk the path and become close to their Creator.
+Murshid gives an example, in symbolic fashion, of the souls of devoted seekers as being in a state of continual spiritual growth and striving for nearness to their Creator.
+These are the souls of those who walk the path and become close to the Divine.

 The Second Phase: Service to Creation

-Once the soul has been strengthened, it is ready for the work of the Divine.
+As a person grows spiritually, they may become more focused and sincere in their worship of the Divine.
 Murshid Waqar Faiz says, “Within yourself, there is always a war between the soul and the self (nafs).
 When the soul is weak, the self overpowers it and controls the body according to its own selfish desires.
-When the soul is strong, it is operated in accordance with the Divine Order.”
+When the soul is strong, and the person chooses to follow divine guidance, their life begins to align with the commands of the Divine.”

 What exactly is service to creation?
 Murshid Waqar Faiz gives us his Three Tenets of Service as follows: